phil-opp/blog_os/blog/content/second-edition/posts/01-freestanding-rust-binary/index.md

 [unstable Rust book]: https://doc.rust-lang.org/unstable-book/language-features/lang-items.html#writing-an-executable-without-stdlib

-TODO: Implement the stable panic mechanism once <https://github.com/rust-lang/rust/issues/44489> is implemented
+Note that there is already an accepted RFC for a stable panic mechnism, which is only waiting for an implementation.
+See the [tracking issue](https://github.com/rust-lang/rust/issues/44489) for more information.

 Instead of implementing the second language item, `eh_personality`, we remove the need for it by disabling unwinding.